jacksonrakena/dot/README.md

 - Starship
 - Zsh

+In this house we don't believe in plugin managers.

 ## Zsh config
 Config applies some opinionated autocomplete defaults.
 You need:
 - bat and eza, modern classics (brew install both)